 The game of pickleball is surging in popularity across the country.
 It can be played at any age and skill level.
-While many might assume that pickleball is a slower, lower-impact sport, experts at Mayo Clinic say it's important to remember that injuries from playing pickleball can and do happen.
+While many might assume pickleball is a slower, lower-impact sport, experts at Mayo Clinic say it's important to remember that injuries from playing pickleball can and do happen.

 Journalists: Broadcast-quality video (0:59) is in the downloads at the end of this post.
 Please courtesy: "Mayo Clinic News Network."
 Read the script.